 Cyber security regulations and requirements continue to be strengthened, yet data breaches continue to occur.
-Even if you are compliant with all the requirements, including the recently updated ones for the State of New York’s Department of Financial Services (DFS) entities, you are not immune from becoming the next headline.
+Even if you are compliant with all the requirements, including the updated ones for the State of New York’s Department of Financial Services (DFS) entities, you are not immune from becoming the next headline.
 There is a common denominator that can undermine the best designed security policy or the toughest requirement – people!
 Specifically people who do not have sufficient cyber security training and focus.

 While the DFS regulations are New York centric, other states also continue to enhance regulations and requirements.
 This particular update applies to all entities with a DFS “license, registration, charter, certificate, permit, accreditation or similar authorization under the banking law, the insurance law or the financial services law.”
 A few key points are: